Milan-Adhikari/SAT-encoded-morphed-GCP/readme.txt

         color 4, their respective values would be 4, 9
         color 5, their respective values would be 5, 10

-    So, if we negate these clauses, stating atleast 1 must be fulse, then we can ensure that 2 connected nodes do not have the same color.
+    So, if we negate these clauses, stating atleast 1 must be false, then we can ensure that 2 connected nodes do not have the same color.